 At heart, what was the Renaissance?
 How did it contribute to the Reformation?

 The Renaissance was fundamentally a rebirth of classical Latin – or rather, the Latin of the first century BC, particularly as it was composed by Cicero (and perhaps Virgil, Livy, Ovid, and other Augustan writers).
 To Francesco Petrarca, who lived in the fourteenth century AD, this was the pinnacle of its development and worth returning to.
 Language changes over time, of course – on the ground, Latin morphed into French, Spanish, and Italian – but even as a formal, learned language it changed, such that the Latin in daily use by the medieval Church was not quite the same as the one employed in the Senate House to expose the conspiracy of Cataline.
-I’m sure that any fourteenth-century reader would have noticed this difference, and not very cared much, but Petrarch cared a great deal.
+I’m sure that any fourteenth-century reader would have noticed this difference, and not cared very much, but Petrarch cared a great deal.
 To him, every linguistic change since Cicero was necessarily a debasement, a corruption.
 (Cicero did employ certain rhetorical effects that later fell out of use.)
 The venality of the Church, and its stultifying bureaucracy in which Petrarch worked, seemed to be reflected in the prosaic Latin it used.

 Thus, to Petrarch, it was a cultural imperative to revive Ciceronian Latin.
 This project was slightly risqué – Cicero was a pagan, and the Church did not recommend that Christians read too much pagan writing.
 As it happens, the Church was right – Petrarch almost single-handedly started a vogue for the revival of Ciceronian Latin – and of necessity a revival of the pagan idea of making something of yourself.
 No longer did life need to be a vale of tears so that one’s heavenly reward could be all the sweeter; now, people started to claim that God had given them talents, and they glorified God when they developed those talents.
 This is not necessarily anti-Christian, and indeed the Pope later became one of the greatest Renaissance patrons of all, but it did entail a certain skepticism towards traditional Christianity, and the Church that sponsored it.
 That Lorenzo Valla, using humanist philology, proved conclusively that the Donation of Constantine was a fabrication, is emblematic of this.
 Emperor Constantine (d.
 AD 337) did not actually grant to the pope the rights to the papal states, nor the right to name the western emperor.
 The pope himself invented the notion in the eighth century.